FrankJMR/Zillow_web_scraper/README.md

 Please note that this scraper is significantly slower than traditional web-scrapers.
 This is for one of two reasons.
 1. Captchas are frequent (yes, very annoying) and require manual input.
-2. This script uses XPATH as selectors because zillow is java-script heavy and the DOM is quite complex.
+2. This script uses XPATH as the method of selecting elements because zillow is java-script heavy and the DOM is quite complex.

+I found that the average time of scraping a page of listings took ~13 minutes.
+If anyone has any suggestions to optimize, I'm all ears.
+However, for the time being this satisfied my data collection needs.

 ## Software dependencies
 Made in Python 3.7.4